BrentSeidel/WeatherProject/NOTES.md

 This is a collection of thoughts and notes about the weather sensor project.

+## 19-Oct-2016
+The temperature calibration seems to be working.
+At least the results are reasonable.
+The pressure calibration is giving results that are way off.
+This will need some work to figure out just where I deviated from the example code.
+It's probably a parenthesis out of place or switching a "/" and a "*".
+Once I get this working I will tackle the humidity calibration.

 ## 18-Oct-2016
 Fortunately I had purchased two BME280 sensors.
 I soldered the header onto the second one and hooked it up and could talk to it.
 Sadly the example code in the